center-for-threat-informed-defense/adversary_emulation_library/wizard_spider/Emulation_Plan/Scenario_1/Infrastructure.md

 # Scenario 1 Infrastructure

-We hope to capture the general structure of what is reported to have been seen being used by the Wizard_Spider team.
+We hope to capture the general structure of what is reported to have been seen being used by [Wizard Spider](https://attack.mitre.org/groups/G0102/).
 Scenarios 1 and 2 share the same infrastructure; however, Scenario 1 was built to exercise detective-only security controls, and thus protective security controls are to be disabled to complete the evaluation.
 Scenario 2 was built to exercise protective security controls, which may be enabled while completing the evaluation.

 The requirements described herein should be considered a bare minimum to execute the scenario.
-If you have the time and resources to remain true-to-form, you may elect to stand up multiple of each of these servers, non-contiguous IP space, etc.  If you are not concerned with emulating the Wizard_Spider team to this degree, this level of effort is not necessary.
+If you have the time and resources to remain true-to-form, you may elect to stand up multiple of each of these servers, non-contiguous IP space, etc.  If you are not concerned with emulating [Wizard Spider](https://attack.mitre.org/groups/G0102/) to this degree, this level of effort is not necessary.
 You could for instance, phish, serve payload, and exfil from/to the same server.

 ## Resources